yuthimreddy/DP2_DS3022_hva4zb/README.md

 # DS3022 Data Project 2

 This data project is a puzzle.
-Your goal is to put the pieces back together.
+Your goal is to put the pieces back together in the right order.

 Your assignment is to write a Prefect data pipeline that retrieves a number of messages from an SQS queue, parses their contents, and reassembles a complete phrase made up of the fragments from each single message.